 How to Apply

-Before applying, please first review these guidelines and our FAQ page online.
-Then, contact the Community Foundation staff to discuss your potential project and your funding needs.
-We recommend that you contact us before starting your application, and at least one week in advance of the application deadline.
+Before starting your application, please first review these guidelines and our FAQ page online.
+After you’ve read all of our online information, contact the Community Foundation staff to discuss your potential project and your funding needs.
+We ask that you contact us after reading our online materials, but before starting your application.
+It’s best to start that process at least one week in advance of the application deadline.

 Please be sure that all of your organization’s past grants are fully paid and closed, and that your organization has submitted all required final reports.

-Once you’ve closed all past grants and contacted staff to discuss your project, you may click here to apply online.
+Once you’ve closed all past grants, submitted all required final reports, and contacted staff to discuss your project, you may click here to apply online.

 If You Receive a Grant